Taisia Povaliy: Personal life

 From 1982 to 1993, she was married to keyboardist Volodymyr Povaliy (born 6 June 1959), who worked in the Kyiv Music Hall as the artistic director of the singer Ivo Bobul's musical group, made backing tracks for Zhanna Bodnaruk, Vitalii Bilonozhko, Alla Kudlai and Taisia Povaliy, now he works as an arranger in the presidential orchestra.
 In this marriage, a son Denis Povaliy was born on 28 June 1983.
 In 1993, the marriage ended in divorce.

 Since 31 December 1993, Taisia has been married for the second time to musician and producer Igor Likhuta (born 11 April 1961).

+On February 22, 2022, she left Ukraine and lives in Moscow.

 Political views

 Povaliy was a candidate for Party of Regions at the October 2012 Ukrainian parliamentary election; placed second on the party list She was elected into parliament.
 She left the Party of Regions parliamentarian faction on 3 June 2014.
 Povaliy did not participate in the 2014 Ukrainian parliamentary election.

-In 2015 Ukrainian parliament made a decree to remove her as Ukrainian National Singer because she does concerts in Russia.
+In 2015 Ukrainian parliament made a decree to remove Povali as Ukrainian National Singer because she does concerts in Russia.

+On 9 May 2022 Povali performed in Russia at a concert for Victory Day, she did this 2,5 months after the Russian invasion of Ukraine.

 In September 2022, the National Security and Defense Council of Ukraine added Taisia Povaliy to the sanctions list.
 During the 2023 New Years celebrations, Povaliy sang a traditional Ukrainian song on Russian state TV, which led her to being branded "shameless" and a "traitor" by many Ukrainians.

 In February 2023, Povaliy stated that she supported Vladimir Putin's policy in Ukraine and called it "salvation".
 Povaliy also confirmed that she has been living in Russia since 2022.

+In a large July 2024 video interview, Taisia Povaliy confirmed her pro-Russian views: she condemned the overthrow of Ukrainian President Yanukovych and the outbreak of hostilities in Donbas in 2014, calling Donbas the core of Ukraine, supported Russia's invasion of Ukraine in 2022, acknowledged receiving Russian citizenship and expressed confidence that Russia and Ukraine will be a single state, considering Russians and Ukrainians to be one people, while recognizing the existence of two languages.